 Spend time discovering the higher purpose of your life.
 What kind of contribution are you here to make?

-How can you live your life in a way that not only serves you in this life but also the hereafter?
+How can you live your life in a way that impacts not only you but also other people in a positive way?

 How can you be a channel of goodness in this world?